Interest Rates Part 2

 In a high-rate environment, buyers are acutely aware of what their repayment will be at the price they offer.
 A buyer who can manage a R14,500 monthly repayment at 11.75% is working backwards from their repayment ceiling, not upwards from your asking price.
 They know exactly what they can offer and what they can’t.

-This means overpricing, always damaging, is particularly costly in a high-rate market.
+This means overpricing, always damaging, is even costlier in a high-rate market.
 The gap between what you're asking and what buyers can service is wider.
-A property priced R100,000 above the CMA range in a low-rate environment might still attract an offer from a buyer who stretches.
-In a high-rate environment, that same buyer can't stretch.
-Your property is simply above what their bond can accommodate.
+A property priced R100,000 above the CMA range in a low-rate market might still draw an offer from a buyer who stretches.
+In a high-rate market, that buyer can't stretch.
+Getting the number right, as we cover in pricing your home correctly, decides whether your home sells or sits, because anything above what their bond can carry is invisible to them.

 The agents in the middle

-In a high-rate market, the agent’s role expands.
-They’re not just facilitating a transaction, they’re educating buyers about what they can realistically afford, managing seller expectations about price and timeline, and bridging the gap between what a seller wants and what the current buyer pool can deliver.
+In a high-rate market, the agent's role expands.
+They're not only facilitating a transaction, they're educating buyers about what they can realistically afford, managing seller expectations on price and timeline, and bridging the gap between what a seller wants and what the current buyer pool can deliver.

 An agent who tells you your property is worth R2.1m in a market where buyers can only qualify for R1.9m is not helping you.
-An agent who shows you what the available buyer pool looks like, what comparable properties have sold for in the last 90 days, and what it would take to attract a genuine offer is giving you something valuable: an honest assessment you can act on.
+An agent who shows you what the buyer pool looks like, what comparable homes have sold for in the last 90 days, and what it takes to attract a genuine offer is giving you something you can act on.
+In a tighter market, choosing the right estate agent counts for even more.

 Three questions help any seller navigate a high-rate environment clearly.